tianocore/buildtools-BaseTools/ReadMe.txt

 The Python distributed with most recent Linux will have sqlite3 module built in.
 If not, please install sqlit3 package separately.

-2. The binary tools will be updated only after passing developer testing.

-Current state of the tools is Proto-Type - not all tool functions have been implemented and there may be bugs in these tools.
-These tools are under constant development at this time.

 26-OCT-2011